 eLearning Feedback with Dr Ruth Schwarzenbock, PhD Science of Education

 Often overlooked, feedback is actually one of the most powerful tools in elearning.
 It helps the student understand the subject at hand and gives clear guidance on how learning can be improved.
-In order to use new technologies to teach effectively, we need incorporate constructive feedback like we would in real life.
+In order to use new technologies to teach effectively, we need to incorporate constructive feedback like we would in real life.
 Nothing says “try again” like the car you just tried to repair not starting.
 More importantly, however, we need to first understand the mechanisms of constructive feedback in order to take learning outcomes and retainment to the next level.
 Here are just a few ideas that can be used to create powerful feedback with high impact in your elearning.

 Why is Feedback so Powerful in Learning?

 Feedback is an amazingly powerful tool for learning, but only if it is applied correctly.
-Through childhood to old age, we use feedback to learn everyday – and have for millennium.
+Through childhood to old age, we use feedback to learn everyday – and have for a millennium.
 Feedback can be as simple as life telling you to do something differently, such as when you try something that doesn’t work out.
 Alternatively, we can learn from external feedback – such as people telling us what works and what doesn’t, what we should do and what we should not (think of dear Ma’s sage advice of not running with scissors).